pfillima/fa18-516-06/chapter/chapter.md

 ![alt text](https://github.com/cloudmesh-community/fa18-516-06/blob/master/chapter/Azure_SQLDBConnect.JPG)

-### Azure MySQL Database and Azure PostgreSQL Database
+### Azure MySQL PostgreSQL, MariaDB Databases

-Azure MySQL is the MySQL community version database as a service and similarly the Azure PostgreSQL database is the cloud-based community version of the PostgreSQL database.
-Much like Azure SQL, it has the benefits of using a cloud-based database service, for example scalability and uptime.
-These Azure relational database allow users to keep using their desired database platforms in the Azure cloud environment.
+Within the Azure ecosystem, it is possible to use three different open-source databases, MySQL, PostgreSQL, and MariaDB.
+Each of these are the cloud-based community versions of the databases.
+Much like Azure SQL, these have the benefits of using a cloud-based database service, for example scalability and uptime.
+These Azure relational database allow users to keep using their desired open-source database platforms in the Azure cloud environment [fa18-516-06-AzureOpenSourceDB].

 ### Cosmos DB